Poots enters

 how can we take this away,

-and how can we explain it to our children?a snowy incident today
+and how can we explain it to our children?

 we ate in a sczheuan restaurant.